 Imagine a creamy yogurt or a smooth delicious cheese that makes your mouth water.
 Sounds unhealthy?
 A common complaint is that healthy food is boring and tasteless.
 Not always true.
 Fermented milk products prepared on full-fat milk or cream can be very delicious and nutritious.
 However, not all fermented dairy products are healthy choices.

 Fermented milk products

 Most supermarkets have a dazzling array of yogurt products for all tastes.
-But most contain loads of sugar and additives.
-This includes most frozen yogurt.
+But most contain loads of sugar and additives, including most frozen yogurt.
 And stay away from Danone, Yakult and similar brands that are packed with sugar and additives.

 Much commercial hard cheese is low in nutrients and will just pile on calories.
 And low-fat cheese has little taste and low nutritional value.